All Episodes

 But if the peace movement isn't pure and transparent and holy as it can be at its heart, it's just like George Bush, lying, thieving, conniving, backstabbing SOBs.

-It seems to me this bunch is using the Air America accounting system.
+It seems to me this bunch is using the Air America accounting textbook, folks.

 John Wolfe, who co-founded the Crawford Peace House in a two-bedroom, one-bathroom, white clapbird shack just across the railroad tracks from downtown, denied allegations of wrongdoing.

-Said the Peace House has an accountant, has kept diligent records, uh, which soon will be posted on its website.
+He said the Peace House, as an accountant, has kept diligent records, which soon will be posted on its website.

 They spent nothing on peace.